Fairfax County Approves Site and Funding for Tysons Affordable Housing

 “The need for affordable housing in Tysons is critical,” Carmen Romero, APAH’s president and CEO, told Commercial Observer.
 “Frankly, until now, there has been no dedicated affordable housing in Tysons.
 In a larger context, Fairfax County has a goal of creating 10,000 affordable units by the year 2034, and this project is a significant boost toward that end.”

-Dominion Square will create 516 affordable apartments and a 33,000-square-foot community center operated by Fairfax County Neighborhood and Community Services.
+Dominion Square will develop 516 affordable apartments and a 33,000-square-foot community center operated by Fairfax County Neighborhood and Community Services, according to a statement.
 Apartments will be affordable to those earning between 30 and 70 percent of the area median income, currently $126,438 for a household of four.

 Dominion Square will feature a gym, meeting rooms, multi-purpose spaces, a kitchen, administrative offices and flexible educational spaces.
 There will also be a 1,900-square-foot elevated courtyard.

-“This project, this location, represents APAH’s continued commitment to providing not only a place for residents with lower incomes to call home, but a foundation from which they can realize their dreams,” Romero said.
+“This project, this location, represents APAH’s continued commitment to providing not only a place for residents with lower incomes to call home, but a foundation from which they can realize their dreams,” Romero said in a statement.

 Keith Loria can be reached at kloria@commercialobserver.com.